allen-cell-animated/simularium-engine/doc/visualization-data-format.md

 ad.xrot = 45.25;
 ad.yrot = 45.26;
 ad.zrot = 45.27;
+ad.cr = 1.0
 ad.subpoints = std::vector<float>(); // empty, included for clarity
 ```

 ## Agent Data
 Data on the back-end is represented using the AgentData structure.
 This structure contains basic spatial information about the agent as well as information on how to visualize the agent.

 ### Fields
 The fields of the AgentData structure are streamed in the following order: